alfiannajih/job-recommender/README.md

 </div>

 ## About The Project
-This project is a submission for Compfest: Artificial Intelligence Competition (AIC) 16.
+This project is a submission for Compfest: Artificial Intelligence Challenge (AIC) 16.

 This project is designed to be used as a resume reviewer.
 The approach involves retrieving a subgraph from a knowledge graph built from LinkedIn job postings and feeding it into a GNN.
 The features extracted from the subgraph are further processed and concatenated with the input embeddings from the query text.
 These concatenated features are then passed through the self-attention layer of Llama 3.1 8B to generate a resume review.